Surrogate Mother Process

 Medical Screening and Evaluation

 Your medical records will need be thoroughly reviewed and approved by the intended parent’s IVF physician, who will want to meet you for a consultation and medical evaluation.
-Each clinic varies in the types of medical screening they perform but they will often include infectious disease screening, vaginal ultrasound, pap smear, etc. Your spouse or partner is also screened for infectious diseases.
-The intended parents pays for all expenses related to the medical screening and evaluation.
+Each clinic varies in the types of medical screening they perform but they will often include infectious disease screening, vaginal ultrasound, etc. Your spouse or partner is also screened for infectious diseases.
+The intended parents pay for all expenses related to the medical screening and evaluation.